5 Ways to Prevent Denver Winter Sport Injuries

 According to the US Consumer Product Safety Commission, more than 290,000 people were treated at hospitals, doctor’s offices, and emergency rooms for winter sports-related injuries in 2014.

 - 114,000 injuries from snow skiing

 - 52,00 injuries from sledding, tobogganing and snow tubing

 - 47,000 injuries from ice skating

-Common winter sport injuries include sprains, strains, dislocations and fractures.
+Common winter sports injuries include sprains, strains, dislocations, and fractures.
 A majority of these injuries can be prevented if participants prepare by keeping in good physical condition, staying alert, and stopping when they are tired or in pain.